 SAP is an enterprise resource planning (ERP) software for core business areas such as procurement, production, materials management, sales, marketing, finance, and human resources.
 SAP helps companies centralize information, analyze their operations, and make data-driven decisions.

 Low-Code Automation: Good for Business, Great for ITDownload guide

 SAP and BPM software

-SAP can be used to plan out almost every single task for a company and all its departments: from Sales and Finance through HR and Facilities up to IT and Product Development.
-Having all these departments interconnected in a single platform facilitates the consolidation of all business data, gives more visibility to managers, and provides an ultimate “source of truth” for information.
+SAP can be used to plan out almost every single task for a company and all its departments, from sales to finance to HR to IT.
+Having all these departments interconnected in a single platform facilitates the consolidation of all business data, gives more visibility to managers and provides an ultimate “source of truth” for information.